Table of Contents

 - Leasing, renting, licensing, or allowing an easement on any property.

 There's a notable exemption: residential properties leased in a personal capacity for use as a residence do not attract GST.
 This exemption was highlighted during the 48th GST Council meeting, specifying that no GST is levied on residential dwellings rented by registered individuals for their personal use as a residence.
-For instance, if a person running a proprietorship rents a residential property for personal use, distinct from business operations, such rental is exempt from GST.
-This clarification ensures a clear distinction between personal and commercial property rentals under the GST framework.
+For instance, if a person running a proprietorship rents a residential property for personal use, distinct from business operations, such a rental is exempt from GST.
+This clarification ensures a clear distinction between individual and commercial property rentals under the GST framework.

 What is the effect of GST on Rent?